Sharishth/image-presenter/README.md

 # Image-presenter
-Simple Carousel like image slider made using JavaScript with node environment and used expressjs.
+Simple Carousel like image slider with button made using JavaScript with node environment and used expressjs.
+## Feature
+- Ease-in hover effect over image
+- Clean and Minimal
+## Upcoming
+- Separate Actual Carousel, page with slider button on image
+- Caption on image
+- Auto Swithcing Image
 ## Usage
 clone this project to your workspace in terminal or bash and execute command in your terminal one by one